soyjubilado/AdventOfCode/2025/README.md

 ### Day 8

-  - This was, surprisingly, straighforward.
+  - This was, surprisingly, straightforward.
 I did check to see how many pairs of junction boxes I'd be dealing with.
 Given 1000 coordinates, there are roughly 500000 combinations of pairs.
 Iterating through all the pairs and calculating a distance took less than a second.